In the Path of Battle

-Bastogne, a small town in southern Belgium, sits in rolling farmland, with stands of the Ardennes forest just outside of town.
-On our visit, colorful umbrellas decorated the main street.It likely would have remained unknown to the world, but Bastogne suffered the misfortune of being caught in the Battle of the Bulge, one of the largest land battles of World War II.
-When you visit this lovely Belgian area, you can trace what took place here 75 years ago next winter.
+Bastogne likely would have remained unknown to the world, but Bastogne suffered the misfortune of being caught in the Battle of the Bulge, one of the largest land battles of World War II.
+When you visit this lovely Belgian area, you can trace what took place here in the winter of 1944-1945.
 You may wonder why Bastogne was the site of a pivotal battle of this last offensive of the German forces.
 After all, just a few months earlier Bastogne was liberated by the Allies and the residents settled in for a time of calm as the war wound down.
 Then, in mid-December, the Germans struck.
 Their goal was the port of Antwerp, and they bypassed Bastogne, forging ahead to create the “bulge.”
 Still, the Germans needed this town.
 Bastogne lies at the center of 7 roads, and these were crucial for moving troops and supplies.
 One by one, the roads fell to German control.
 By December 21, the American troops in Bastogne were completely surrounded.

 Linking up with Image-in-ing, Monday Murals, Pictorial Tuesday, Wednesday Around the World, The Good, the Random, the Fun, Through My Lens, Seasons, Our World Tuesday, Photo Friday, Travel Photo Thursday, Weekend Wanderlust, Faraway Files, The Weekly Postcard, Wanderful Wednesday, Feet Do Travel, Weekend Wanderlust, Nanahood, My Corner of the World, and Weekend Travel Inspiration.